eckon/money-tracker-backend/README.md

   - [ ] check if debts has max of 100% percentage
 - [ ] trim data from dtos (as we can not trust the user)
   - axum does not do that by its own (find a general way to do that for all strings
+  - also remove empty data in general (tags etc, make it optional?)

 ## TODO (important)